gprMax/gprMax/README.rst

 2. Install a C compiler which supports OpenMP
 3. Build and install gprMax

-You can watch `screencasts that demonstrate the installation and update processes <http://docs.gprmax.com/en/latest/screencasts.html>`_
+You can `watch screencasts <http://docs.gprmax.com/en/latest/screencasts.html>`_ that demonstrate the installation and update processes.

 1. Install Python, required Python packages, and get gprMax source
 ------------------------------------------------------------------